sagemath/trac_to_gh/Issue 4983.md

 # Issue 4983: replace subdivisions attribute for matrices with a function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4983

 Original creator: was